This article may contain compensated links.

 If you’re not driving it might be hard to get to the wineries, so consider a tour to get to experience Croatian wines.
 I can recommend these ones:

 The place to go is Omiš.
-Croatia’s capital of adventure offers rafting, canyoning, snorkeling, ziplining, and rock climbing, among other activities to make your heart beat faster.
-If adrenaline is not your thing, Omiš is also a beautiful destination for sightseeing.
+Croatia’s capital of adventure offers rafting, canyoning, via ferrata, ziplining, and rock climbing, among other activities to make your heart beat faster.
+Even if adrenaline is not your thing, Omiš is also a beautiful destination for sightseeing.
 The mountains reach the sea in the most dramatic way, and the cliffs over the canyon of Cetina river are remarkable as well.

 Understanding Croatia